ypark9/yopa.page/content/blog/2023-04-30-How-to-Switch-Scratch-Orgs-for-a-VS-Code-Project-Using-CLI.md

 title: How to Switch Scratch Orgs for a VS Code Project Using CLI
 date: 2023-04-30T01:25:00-04:00
 author: Yoonsoo Park
-description: "Switch Scratch Orgs for a VS Code Project Using CLI"
+description: "How to Switch Scratch Orgs for a VS Code Project Using CLI"
 categories:
   - Programming
   - SalesForce